EthanChenj/Halo-NLP-System/README.md

-- data/: Contains the raw datasets.
+- data: Contains the raw datasets.

-- models/: Contains the trained models.
+- models: Contains the trained models.

-- notebooks/: Jupyter Notebooks used for exploration and training models.
+- notebooks: Jupyter Notebooks used for exploration and training models.

-- src/: Contains scripts using models, and API for analyzing reviews.
+- src: Contains scripts using models and API for analyzing reviews.

 ├── data # EXCLUDED FROM REPOSITORY

 ├── models # EXCLUDED FROM REPOSITORY

-├── notebooks # INCLUDED IN REPOSITORY
+├── notebooks

+│ ├── mlruns

+│ ├── models

 │ ├── sentiment_analysis_training.ipynb